rgeraldporter/if-alternatives/README.md

 # Caveat

 The following examples may or may not adhere to a _functional programming_ style, but can be used as a stepping stone towards more functional code.
+I tend to prefer functional, but it can be a huge leap to go straight to pure functional.

 # Kinds of ifs